 - What did you see/hear in the movie? - Did you learn anything from the movie? - What is the message of this movie?
-Do you agree or disagree with it? - In what ways are the characteristics or qualities of the main character(s) like your own or those of someone you know? - Which character did you (admire, hate, love, pity, relate to, etc.) the most?
+Do you agree or disagree with it? - In what ways are the characteristics of the main character(s) like your own or those of someone you know? - Which character did you (admire, hate, love, pity) the most?
 What was it about that character that caused you to have that reaction? - The resolution of the film teaches a lesson.
 How can you apply the lesson in the film to your own life?